cloudfoundry/stratos/deploy/cloud-foundry/db-migration/README.md

 * A MySQL database service if it has a uri field in the credentials object which begins with the string "mysql://" or it has a tag "mysql"

-If there is a single database service instance, the Conseol will use that.
+If there is a single database service instance, the Console will use that.

 If there are multiple database service instances, the Console will look for one with a tag of "stratos".